Alpine skiing-Weather hands World Cup downhill titles to Feuz and Goggia | Sports-Games

 Alpine skiing-Weather hands World Cup downhill titles to Feuz and Goggia

+It was her second downhill globe after winning it in 2018.
+She won four downhills in a row this season before suffering the injury in Garmisch-Partenkirchen in January while skiing back to the valley after a Super-G race was postponed.
+She had aimed to return in Lenzerheide to defend her advantage.

 The cancellations will help men's and women's overall World Cup leaders Alexis Pinturault of France and Slovakia's Petra Vlhova, whose closest rivals had hoped to catch up in the speed races.
-Both overall titles will be decided in Lenzerheide with three races -- each win worth 100 points -- remaining for men and women; giant slalom, slalom and super-G.
+Both overall titles are yet to be decided with three races - each wins worth 100 points -remaining for men and women; giant slalom, slalom, and super-G.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)